RespectMashego/EasyConnect/README.md

-Taxi app  to connect comutters and taxi  drivers.
+Taxi app  to connect comutters and taxi  driverss